DIAGNijmegen/pathology-he-auto-augment/README.md

-This repository includes the implementation of a method proposed in "Tailoring automated data augmentation to H&E-stained histopathology".
-The code will be available in upcoming  weeks.
+This repository includes the implementation of a method proposed in "Tailoring automated data augmentation to H&E-stained histopathology" accepted to MIDL 2021.

+In case of any questions: khrystyna.faryna@gmail.com